-Analysis | What to know from the NFL draft: It’s a 7-on-7 league, and everyone’s chasing the Chiefs
+Analysis | What to know from the NFL draft: It’s a seven-on-seven league, and everyone’s chasing the Chiefs

 Here is what else there is to know from the 2020 draft:

 The NFL has a quarterback glut.
-For years, it became conventional wisdom that the NFL faced a quarterback crisis, that the league could not find 32 players capable of starting-level competence.
+For years, it was conventional wisdom that the NFL was facing a quarterback crisis, that the league could not find 32 players capable of starting-level competence.
 Teams were desperate for quarterbacks.
 Those days are over.

-Jacob Eason and Jake Fromm slid into the third day of the draft while Cam Newton and Jameis Winston remain free agents and Andy Dalton remains available in a trade.
+Jacob Eason and Jake Fromm slid into the third day of the draft, while Cam Newton and Jameis Winston remain free agents and Andy Dalton remains available in a trade.
 There are now more quarterbacks capable of starting than there are teams.

-The league arrived at this point through evolutions at both ends of quarterbacks’ career arcs.
+The league arrived at this point through an evolution at both ends of quarterbacks’ career arcs.
 Coaches have fully embraced college offensive concepts and rule changes have made it easier to adjust, so young quarterbacks can succeed right away.
 Quarterbacks take fewer hits and nutrition and conditioning has advanced, so older ones can play longer.
 More able quarterbacks are entering the league, and fewer of them are leaving.

-A great quarterback still matters as much as ever, especially when he is on a rookie contract, and so four of them went in the first round, which gives teams a fifth-year contract option.
+A great quarterback matters as much as ever, especially when he is on a rookie contract, so four of them went in the first round, which gives teams a fifth-year contract option.
 But most teams are otherwise content with their quarterback situation, which couldn’t be said until recently.

 Rivals aren’t even trying to stop Patrick Mahomes.
 They’re trying to outscore the Kansas City Chiefs instead — and that may be the smartest strategy.

 Every AFC West rival took an offensive skill player with its first pick — quarterback Justin Herbert to the Los Angeles Chargers, wide receiver Henry Ruggs III to the Las Vegas Raiders and wideout Jerry Jeudy to the Denver Broncos.
-Denver loaded up with a second wide receiver (Penn State speedster KJ Hamler) in the second round and a pass-catching tight end (Missouri’s Albert Okwuegbunam) in the fourth.
-The Raiders added two more receivers after taking Ruggs.
+Denver loaded up with another wide receiver (Penn State speedster KJ Hamler) in the second round and a pass-catching tight end (Missouri’s Albert Okwuegbunam) in the fourth.
+The Raiders added two more wide receivers after taking Ruggs.
 The Chargers went offense — a running back and a wide receiver — with two of their three picks after Herbert.

 It may be reaching to draw a conclusion from how those teams picked.
-Every team loved the receivers in this draft, after all.
+Every team loved the wide receivers in this draft, after all.
 But their choices suggested the way to match Kansas City’s explosiveness is to find your own explosive players.
 Given the improbability of slowing Mahomes and the constellation of speed around him, it’s not a bad strategy.

 The Jalen Hurts pick didn’t make any sense.
 And that’s not a downgrade of Hurts, whose leadership, athleticism and college production all point toward a strong possibility of NFL success.